Tea23/arch-gog/README.md

 Note that each PKGBUILD assumes you **already have the GOG downloaded** and no PKGBUILD will attempt to download a GOG automatically.

+Packages installed from this git are *unsupported*.
+Only those in the official AUR should be used.
+However if you would like to use these packages, you can pull this repo.
+Here we'll install Broken Sword:

+    $ git clone git://github.com/Tea23/arch-gog.git
+    $ mkdir brokensword/src
+    $ mv /path/to/setup_broken_sword.exe arch-gog/brokensword/src
+    $ cd brokensword
+    $ makepkg
+    $ pacman -U gog-brokensword-1.0.0.7-1-any.pkg.tar

+And then to run it, check your XDG games menu or run `broken_sword`.

 ##Contributors
 If you would like to contribute, just contact any of the current contributors.